TediusTimmy/BC-DeciCalc/README.md

 New changes July 2023: I simplified the code to recalculate a cell.
 It no longer recurses nearly so much.
 Hopefully, the program will be more performant without too much of a loss in usability.
 Look at `AppKiller.html` for an example spreadsheet that really killed the program: it's a simple sheet to compute multiple iterations of Newton's Method.

+New changes August 2023: The save file format has been modified in a backwards-compatible manner.
+However, new save files will load with missing columns with the older software.

 Limitations
 -----------